-- Finish Urge Surfing: Once the urge has passed reflect on what helped you surf it in a journal.
+4.Finish Urge Surfing: Once the urge has passed reflect on what helped you surf it in a journal.
 What worked?
-What didn’t work so well this time?
+What didn’t work so well?
 What did you learn from this experience?
-And then reward yourself!
+And then praise yourself!
 This is a really tough skill to learn to implement and you deserve a reward for trying it.

 The entire purpose of urge surging is to train your brain that you do not have to respond to urges as you have done so previously.
 When you have the urge to binge and act on it, it reinforces the link between the urge and the behavior of binge eating.
 You want to retrain the brain that simply because the urge is there does not mean you have to act on it.

 Working with an eating disorder therapist to come up with a plan on how to surf the urge is important.
 Reading these instructions, verses putting them into place during an actual urge can feel very different.
-I’ve seen many people master this skill and it’s a complete game changer in overcoming binge eating!
+I’ve seen many people master this skill and it’s a complete game changer in overcoming binge eating.

 Also note, that you want to work with a professional to make sure you are not restricting as this is often the very reason why binge eating occurs.
 Urge surfing is a great skill to implement but there are many other layers to overcoming binge eating that should be worked through as well.
-I encourage you to reach out to an eating disorder professional who can help you on your journey!
+I encourage you to reach out to an eating disorder professional who can help you on your journey.

 If you are a Maryland resident and are looking for online counseling for binge eating contact me today to start your journey to recovery.

 Set up an Appointment for Binge Eating Treatment